The 22 Best Data Science Books to Read in 2022

 Summarizing such a complex and extensive discipline in only 100 pages is a compelling effort in which Andriy Burkov succeeds.
 After reading it, you will be able to understand the different types of machine learning, core concepts in the design and deployment of predictive models, and what it takes to start a machine-learning-based application.

-Another great resource to learn the theoretical foundations of machine learning is Machine Learning for Everyone free course.
+Another great resource to learn the theoretical foundations of machine learning is the Understanding Machine Learning course.

 Best Data Visualization Books for Data Science